Forget about the search engines from Yahoo! and Microsoft, it is Amazon who will take on the mighty search mogul Google.

 Amazon Increasing Its Revenues Going From CRM To VRM

-But Bezos as amazing strategist has seen the benefits of VRM (vendor relationship management).
+But Bezos as an amazing strategist has seen the benefits of VRM (vendor relationship management).
 Meaning, based on its consumer needs and profiles, Amazon has become the powerful intermediary that can easily make loads of money from its vendors.

 Do vendors need people that are moving into a new home and need new furniture?
-Amazon could deliver the profiles based on high margin kick-backs.
+Amazon could deliver the profiles based on high-margin kick-backs.
 The highest bidding vendors can get the data.

 Same for beauty, health, fashion, and so many other fast-growing e-commerce segments.

 Amazon could even offer its customers the best deals with their ‘best’ vendor selection.
 Customers will be happy with more relevant and better deals, and so will be the vendors.